 In addition, access rights may stipulate cryptographic protection to be applied to xDLMS APDUs carrying the service primitives used to access a particular COSEM object attribute / method.
 The protection required on the .request and on the .response can be independently configured.

-Access rights are held by the relevant “Association SN / LN” objects; see IEC 62056-6-2:IEC 62056-6-2:—, 5.3.3 and 5.3.4.
+Access rights are held by the relevant “Association SN / LN” objects; see IEC 62056-6-2:2021, 4.4.3 and 4.4.4.
 The possible access rights are specified in 5.7.2.2.

 The protection to be applied shall meet the stronger of the requirement stipulated by the security policy and the access rights.